scraggo/scraggo.github.io/content/blog/tech/testing-immutable-js-with-sinon-custom-matchers.md

 > [Sinon calledWith fails comparing ImmutableJS arguments that it deems equal](https://github.com/sinonjs/sinon/issues/2077)

+_Update Feb 20, 2020:_ This post is now featured on [the How To section of the sinonjs site](https://sinonjs.org/how-to/)!

 ## The callback and its calling function

 Here's the function in our source code that we'll be mocking: